Walter Dorwin Teague

 Walter Dorwin Teague (December 18, 1883 – December 5, 1960) was an American industrial designer, architect, illustrator, graphic designer, writer, and entrepreneur.
 Often referred to as the "Dean of Industrial Design", Teague pioneered in the establishment of industrial design as a profession in the US, along with Norman Bel Geddes, Raymond Loewy, Henry Dreyfuss and Joseph Sinel.

 Regarded as a classicist and a traditionalist despite a later shift to modern tastes, Teague is recognized as a critical figure in the spread of mid-century modernism in America.
-He is widely known for his exhibition designs during the 1939-40 New York World's Fair, such as the Ford Building, and his iconic product and package designs, from Eastman Kodak's Bantam Special to the steel-legged Steinway piano.
+He is widely known for his exhibition designs during the 1939–40 New York World's Fair, such as the Ford Building, and his iconic product and package designs, from Eastman Kodak's Bantam Special to the steel-legged Steinway piano.

 A self-described late starter whose professional acclaim began as he approached age 50, Teague sought to create heirlooms out of mass-produced manufactured objects, and frequently cited beauty as "visible rightness".
-In 1926 Teague assembled an industrial design consultancy later known as Teague, which carries on his legacy in name and vision.
+In 1926 Teague assembled an industrial design consultancy later known as Teague.

 Biography

 Teague was one of six children born to an established Decatur, Indiana family.
 In 1840, Teague's grandfather had moved from North Carolina to Pendleton, Indiana, home to one of America's largest Quaker communities.
 Teague's father, of Irish forebears, became a circuit-riding Methodist minister (and later full-time tailor) who settled in Pendleton with his family.
 With little money, the Teague household was laden with books.

 At age 16, while he was still in school in Pendleton, Teague worked as a handyman at the local paper, where he quickly became a jack-of-all-trades and eventually a reporter.

 Teague married Cecelia Fehon in 1908.
 They had three children: Walter Dorwin Jr., Cecily Fehon and Rudolf Lewis.
 Teague and Fehon divorced in 1937.

+His second wife was Ruth Mills with whom he co-authored the murder mystery You Can't Ignore Murder.